 Can file your immigrant applications if PD before:

-EB1 Current for all countries, except 1 September 2017 for China and 15 March 2017 for India; EB2 All countries except India and China are current; EB3 All countries except India, China, and Philippines are current; EB2 India remains at 1 July 2009; EB3 India remains at 1 February 2010; EB2 China remains at 1 August 2016; EB3 China remains at 1 March 2017; EB5 China (RC and Non-RC) advances 135 days to 15 May 2015; Vietnam is not individually listed and should use the all countries category.
+EB1 Current for all countries, except 1 November 2020 for China and 1 September 2020 for India; EB2 All countries except India and China are current; EB3 Current for all countries except India, China, and Philippines; EB2 India remains at 15 May 2011; EB3 India retrogresses a full year to 1 January 2014; EB2 China remains at 1 October 2016; EB3 China remains at 1 June 2018; EB5 China (RC and Non-RC) remains at 15 December 2015; Vietnam is not individually listed and should use the all countries category.